isomerpages/ogp/_careers/4-internships.md

 * Have strong, well thought-out values - We love it when you have a vision for a "perfect" Singapore.
 The ideas and insights you bring will only help our work to become more relevant, more effective, and more appropriate.

+### **Internship positions currently open**

+* Software Engineer interns (off-cycle, i.e. can intern beyond May-Jul 2021)
+* Product Designer interns (minimum internship duration of 3 months)
+* Marketing and Outreach interns
+* People and Culture interns

 <a href="http://go.gov.sg/ogp-jobs" target="_blank">
     <button class="bp-button is-secondary is-medium has-text-white is-uppercase search-button">
         Apply Here
     </button>
 </a>

-**We are currently hiring Software Engineer, Product Designer, Marketing & Communications, and People & Culture interns!**